Package 'stratallo'

 Note

-If no inequality constraints are added, the allocation is given by the Neyman allocation as:
+If no inequality constraints are applied, the allocation follows the Neyman allocation:

 xh=Ahni=1HAi,h=1,,H.x_h = A_h \frac{n}{\sum_{i=1}^H A_i}, \quad h = 1,\ldots,H.

-For stratified π\pi estimator of the population total with stratified simple random sampling without replacement design in use, the parameters of the objective function ff are:
+For a stratified π\pi estimator of the population total using stratified simple random sampling without replacement design, the objective function parameters AhA_h are:

 Ah=NhSh,h=1,,H,A_h = N_h S_h, \quad h = 1,\ldots,H,

-where NhN_h is the size of stratum hh and ShS_h denotes standard deviation of a given study variable in stratum hh.
+where NhN_h is the size of stratum hh and ShS_h is the standard deviation of the study variable in stratum hh.

 References